deeproop/google-doc-clone/README.md

 # Introduction
 This application is frontend of google docs text-editor screen.
 Technologies used- Reactjs, Tailwind CSS, Material Icons, Bootstrap Modal, Netlify (Deployment).\
 Share button has modal functionality similar to that of original google docs frontend.
 Text-editor state-management is integrated.

 # Components Made ->
-DOC (base of the complete webpage including the header), \
+Doc:  base of the complete webpage including the header. \
-TextEditor (contains the toolbar and textarea),\
+TextEditor:  Implemented a text editor that mirrors the functionalities present on Google Docs' document editing screen.\
+ToolBar: Replicate the Google Docs toolbar which provides the document name, different formatting options.\
-SideBar (links to other applications of google), \
+SideBar: Implemented the sidebar that includes links to other Google apps. \
-Modal (contains the share button modal created using bootstrap).
+Modal: contains the share button modal created using bootstrap.

 # Getting Started with Create React App